cloud-66-internal/help.cloud66.com/_includes/how-to-guides/security/lets-encrypt.md

 3. Set the challenge URL as an exact match for the Page
 4. Set *SSL* to "off"
 5. Set *Automatic HTTPS Rewrites* to "off"
+6. Set *Browser Integrity Check* to "off"
-6. Save and deploy the rule (after testing)
+7. Save and deploy the rule (after testing)

 The challenge should now succeed.
 If it does not, please read our troubleshooting guide below.